M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

  glistN.menuEnabled(3) = True: glistN.menuEnabled(4) = False
  End Select
 End Sub
-Sub InsertMenuItem(A$, Optional enabledthis As Boolean = True, Optional checked As Boolean = False, Optional radiobutton As Boolean = False, Optional firstate As Boolean = False, Optional IdD)
+Sub InsertMenuItem(a$, Optional enabledthis As Boolean = True, Optional checked As Boolean = False, Optional radiobutton As Boolean = False, Optional firstate As Boolean = False, Optional IdD)
 If Not NoEventInfo Then Exit Sub
 Dim item
-glistN.additemAtListIndex A$
+glistN.additemAtListIndex a$
 item = glistN.ListIndex
-If A$ = vbNullString Then
+If a$ = vbNullString Then
 glistN.ListSep(item - 1) = True
 Else
 If IsMissing(IdD) Then